J-CF-Leung/Study_Vault/Physics/Condensed matter physics/AQCMP.md

 - The e-ph interaction results in _scattering of electrons_ via phonon emission or absorption
 - There are also _second order_ processes involving a phonon being _emitted_ by one electron before being _absorbed by another_ electron
 ![[Phonon second order process.png]]
+- Interpretation: an _electron_ causes _atomic displacement_ in the form of phonons, then _another electron_ becomes _attracted_ to the displaced atoms

 - The Hamiltonian for the _phonon-mediated electron interaction_:
 	- The scattering is _spin independent_, and typically only involve _normal scattering_ with _acoustic phonons_ and _plane wave electrons_
 $$H=H_{0}+\frac{1}{2}\sum_{\boldsymbol{k},\boldsymbol{k}',\boldsymbol{q}} \braket{ \psi_{\boldsymbol{k}'+\boldsymbol{q}} |\bra{ \psi_{\boldsymbol{k}-\boldsymbol{q}}}g\ket{\psi_{\boldsymbol{k}}} | \psi_{\boldsymbol{k}'}     } c^{\dagger}_{\boldsymbol{k}'+\boldsymbol{q}}c^{\dagger}_{\boldsymbol{k}-\boldsymbol{q}}c_{\boldsymbol{k}}c_{\boldsymbol{k}'}$$